Explainer: What are the possible scenarios of a no-confidence motion in Malaysian parliament?

 A palace statement said the king had found that Mr Muhyiddin likely commanded the support of the majority of the Members of Parliament (MPs).

 This, however, is disputed by Dr Mahathir, who claims that he commands a majority.
-PH has mooted the possibility of a no-confidence motion in parliament to resolve the issue.
+PH is said to be considering a no-confidence motion in parliament to resolve the issue.

 READ: Pakatan Harapan declares 'full support' for Mahathir, who says he has the numbers to be Malaysian PM